 - What does California corbina taste like?

-It has a mild, slightly sweet flavor, similar to sea bass or halibut. - Can I use frozen corbina?
+It tastes mild and slightly sweet, like sea bass or halibut. - Can I use frozen corbina?

-Yes, but fresh corbina is ideal for the best taste and texture. - Is corbina difficult to cook?
+Yes, but fresh corbina tastes better and has a better texture. - Is corbina difficult to cook?

-Not at all!
-It’s a forgiving fish that works well with various cooking methods. - What’s the best way to season corbina?
+No, it’s easy to cook and works well with many methods. - What’s the best way to season corbina?

-Keep it simple with salt, pepper, citrus, and fresh herbs. - Can I grill corbina?
+Use salt, pepper, citrus, and fresh herbs for a simple flavor. - Can I grill corbina?

-Absolutely!
-Grilling adds a smoky flavor that complements the fish. - How long should I cook corbina?
+Yes, grilling adds a smoky flavor that’s great with the fish. - How long should I cook corbina?

-Typically 3-4 minutes per side, depending on the thickness. - What side dishes pair best with corbina?
+Cook for 3-4 minutes on each side, depending on its thickness. - What side dishes pair best with corbina?

-Light, fresh sides like salads or roasted vegetables work well. - Can I substitute corbina in other fish recipes?
+Choose light, fresh sides like salads or roasted vegetables. - Can I substitute corbina in other fish recipes?

-Yes, it’s a great substitute for sea bass or snapper. - Is corbina sustainable?
+Yes, it’s a good substitute for sea bass or snapper. - Is corbina sustainable?

 Yes, it’s a local, sustainable seafood choice. - Where can I buy corbina?